Maureen Duffy at 80: In Times Like These

 A striking instance of how Capital does the past differently, anachronistically if you will, is its ‘Fragments from the Berkynge Chronicle, probably spurious’ (pp. 78-81).
 There is no Chronicle of the London abbey of Barking, of course, though many would wish there were.
 Bede in the early eighth century certainly knew of a house history for the Abbey, from which he culled his account in the Historia ecclesiastica.
 Duffy perhaps knew this in fashioning her own chronicle out of a translation and adaptation of a few entries from the Anglo-Saxon Chronicle relevant to London’s history, 839-1018.
 These include excerpts from the Anglo-Saxon Chronicle’s account of Alfred’s Wars with the Danes, so beloved of generations of students who were taught Old English from Sweet’s Anglo-Saxon Reader.
 In Capital in 851, for example, a fleet of ships sails up the Thames, in a style reminiscent of that of the Chronicle itself but with a touch of that irruption from a later time we have come to expect: ‘In this year, 350 ships came up the Thames and stormed Canterbury and London and then went South over Thames into Surrey and King Noblewolf fought against them and made the greatest slaughter of a heathen host we have heard tell of and he had possession of the place of slaughter’ (p.
 78).
 This is more accurate than it first seems, as those of us who can still remember struggling to make sense of the phrase ‘held the place of slaughter’ (‘ahton wælstowe gewald’, Battle of Ashdown, line 8) already know.
 Some of it looks like pure fiction but is not.
 The King Noblewolf of the entry I just quoted is King Æthelwulf, for example, and thereby Duffy makes students of us all.
 Barking Abbey, to take another example, is founded by a woman called Noble Fortress! Æthelburh, as the rest of us like to call her.
 Anglo-Saxon names, with their buried compounds, take on a newly charmed life in this belated, very belated re-invention of the chronicle tradition.
 Capital, Duffy seems to argue, is a place where historical authenticity can meet literary invention and where the present as much as the past has possibility.

-Browse articles on Duffy and King's
+Duffy and King's introduction

-Maureen Duffy in the King's Archives
+Finding Maureen Duffy in the Archives

-by Patricia Methven
+Patricia Methven

-King's in Maureen Duffy's Time
+King's in Maureen Duffy's time

-by Christine Kenyon Jones
+Christine Kenyon Jones

-by Clare A Lees
+Clare A. Lees

-The city as a space for new possibilities
+Panel Summary: the city as a space for new possibilities

-by Phoebe Blatton
+Phoebe Blatton

 Writing, Rites, and Rights

-by John Stokes
+John Stokes

 A Window for Maureen Duffy